Starcommander/DateCommander/README.md

 Test
 * You can test the app locally with ant devmode

+Installer
+* There are 2 installers that you can execute:
+* Debian - Creates a *.deb for installing on a linux-debian machine.
+* Docker - Creates a docker image, for running on any linux machine.

 Current status:
 * You can create/enter/modify a survey very easy.